 Guide Dogs has been voted Australia’s Most Trusted Charity in the annual Australian READER’s DIGEST Most Trusted Brand poll.

 Based on a survey of 2,400 respondents nationally, Guide Dogs was recognised for its industry-leading services, including providing guide dogs to Australians who are blind or vision impaired for over 60 years.

-As we don’t receive any government funding for the breeding, training and provision of Guide Dogs we rely heavily on the support of business and the community to help us deliver these vital services to those who need them.
 To support Guide Dogs in your state, or to discuss partnership opportunities, click one of the following images or call: 1800-484-333.

 Most Guide Dog pups are born as part of a special breeding program.
 Young pups start training as soon as they can walk but they spend most of their early days sleeping or playing.
 At eight weeks pups are picked up by their volunteer Puppy Raisers.
 They'll live with them for the next twelve months.
 At twelve weeks pups are now out and about and attending Puppy Pre-Schools.
 They are now learning important commands such as: "sit", "stay", "drop"; and socialising with other dogs.